 Normally, farmers apply glyphosate-containing herbicides to the leaves and stems of undesirable plants.

-The leaves and stems absorb the herbicide, which is then spread to the plants' meristem tissues, where development happens.
+The leaves and stems absorb the herbicide, which is then transported to the plant's meristematic tissues, where growth occurs.

 How Does Glyphosate Get Into Water?

-Glyphosate can enter into tap water through soil erosion and agricultural runoff.
+Glyphosate can enter tap water through soil erosion and agricultural runoff.
 Some saturate the soil when glyphosate is applied to crops as a herbicide.
-Glyphosate will, in general, tie firmly to the soil, such a great deal it withstands being out of control in the water.
+Glyphosate will generally bind firmly to soil, so it is less likely to be washed out of control into water.

 When rain or flooding happens, the water may carry soil — and its bound glyphosate — into waterways or rivers.

-Glyphosate dissolves in water and can persist for as long as 170 days in low-light conditions and more than 300 days in dim conditions, such as those found in groundwater.
+Glyphosate dissolves in water and can persist for up to 170 days in low-light conditions and more than 300 days in dim conditions, such as those found in groundwater.

-So, when glyphosate enters the water supply, it stays there long.
+So, when glyphosate enters the water supply, it stays there for a long time.
 This persistence makes it almost certain that people and animals will ingest it in their drinking water.

-When households or municipalities use those water sources for their drinking water supply, glyphosate is absorbed for human consumption.
+When households or municipalities use those water sources for drinking water, glyphosate is ingested by humans.
 This penetration is a specific issue for well water.

-However, municipal water users may likewise have issues if the municipality doesn't filter its water appropriately.
+However, municipal water users may also face issues if the municipality doesn't properly filter its water.

 What is the acceptable glyphosate level?

-Water testing shows that, at any rate, 70% of American household's drinking water is positive for above perceptible degrees of glyphosate.
+Water testing shows that, at any rate, 70% of American households' drinking water tests positive for glyphosate at levels above perceptible levels.
 The EPA MCL (Maximum Contaminant Level) for glyphosate in the U.S. is 700 ug/L.

 The EPA chose this limit based on the premise that glyphosate is not bioaccumulative.
 Glyphosate appears in the mother's milk at critical levels.
 Urine testing also shows glyphosate levels in U.S. residents over 10 times higher than in Europe, where it is used less.

 Various states may likewise have other, stricter maximum levels of glyphosate.
-Minnesota, for example, suggests glyphosate levels of under 500 parts for every billion.
+Minnesota, for example, suggests glyphosate levels of under 500 parts per billion.
 Check with your state to determine what local recommendations or guidelines are set up.

 Glyphosate in water poses a potential health risk, but there are some ways to protect yourself and your family.